Too Many Cucumbers? Make Pickles!

-Cucumbers are plentiful either at the local farmer’s market or maybe growing in your back yard!
-Pickles are easy to make and can be made even without a lot of equipment.
-Cucumbers are some of the easiest foods to preserve when made into pickles.
-Now that cucumbers are available at farmers markets, it’s a great time to make pickles.
+In the summer, cucumbers are usually plentiful, either at the local farmer’s market or growing in your back yard!
+Pickles are easy to make and can be made without a lot of equipment.
+Cucumbers are one of the easiest foods to preserve when made into pickles.

 Even the novice cook can feel successful in making quick fresh refrigerated pickles.
 The first trick is to know which end of the cucumber to trim before slicing into wedges or thick slices.
 Cucumbers have a stem end and a blossom end.
 The blossom end is the very first growth of the cucumber and contains enzymes which can cause softening.
 This end is where the blossom attached to the cucumber.
 It’s important to slice the blossom end off.
 Trim just 1/16 of an inch.
 This will keep the pickles from softening.